Arabian-vACC/library/docs/pilots/doha-hamad/arrivals.md

 - **Runway 34L:** Continue via M northbound unless instructed to vacate to the east (if vacating east, HIRO not applicable).
 - **Runway 34R:** Continue via B northbound.

+The following taxi diagrams depict the standard taxi routings.
+Note that it may be necessary for operational reasons to deviate from these routings and pilots should follow ATC instructions at all times.

 ### Runway 16s Configuration
 #### Arrivals, Runway 16L
 <figure markdown>